sjoerdvankreel/firefly-synth-2/README.md

 * Like FF1's, but no need to point-and-click, just drag the sliders, because the matrix is already set up.
 * All modulations are still per-unison-voice.
 Make sure the mod source has at least as many uni voices as the target.
 * FF1 was actually doing "real" FM instead of PM.
 That bit me when i was doing feedback FM on the dedicated FM osci, and the pitch went down.

-## String osci
-* Brought back the "frozen noise" from infernal synth.
-* Continous white-to-pink-to-brown noise, uniform or gaussian.
-* Comes with unison stereo spread, detune, voice blend (new unison param).
-* Finally does proper pitch shifting.
-Accomplished by replacing circular buffer by fractional delay line.
-* This one doubles as a noise osci and string osci.
-Turn the excite param all the way up for full-on noise.
-* Don't know if this is still karplus-strong, or waveguides, or anywhere in between, or something else.
-It's different from the one in FF1 in any case.
-* Also new, excite param controls how much new noise to feedback into the delay line (for bowed strings).
-Optional LPF/HPF for more control of the feedback loop.
-* Separated out the string osci from the regular osci.
-The regular one is phase-based, this one is not.
-It does not participate in the osci mod matrix and it has less unison controls.

 # Build it
 As always.
 Git clone recursive, build scripts are in /scripts, build_windows|linux|mac.bat|sh Debug|RelWithDebInfo|Release.